 - It’s FREE!

 - There’s a HUGE Happy HarborDays welcome light display as you come to the entrance of the harbor.
+2017 also featured a whale here.
+But this year, you’ll see a bobblehead Santa there.

 - Free parking for holiday lights at Dana Point Harbor around the shops (if you can find it).
 Surprisingly, we went on Holiday Boat Parade night and got a spot super close with no trouble!
 Or there’s $3/hour parking on Boat Parade nights at Doheny State Beach with trolley service (see map on Dana Point Harbor website).